landscaping jobs in recession

 In 2021, the average price of regular gasoline in the United States was $3.02 per gallon, compared to an average of $2.18 per gallon in 2020, representing a nearly 40 percent increase.
 The positive news is that the agency predicts gasoline prices will only rise by 1 percent, averaging $3.06 per gallon in 2022.

-πΈ.
-Inflation
+πŸ’Έ. Inflation

 Since the third quarter of 2021, the Canadian economy has experienced a strong recovery from pandemic lockdowns, driven by pent-up consumer demand and government support, resulting in consistent GDP growth.

 Despite recent economic progress, inflation and a tightening labour market are expected to continue posing challenges in 2023, there are concerns about inflation leading to a rise in unemployment and ongoing labour shortages which would affect the landscape business.
-These factors pose a significant risk, suggesting that Canada may face a recession in early 2024.
-Inflation is expected to persist due to the prolonged war in Ukraine and a tight labour market.

-π Supply chain disruption
+🚚 Supply chain disruption

 The supply chain problems have also resulted in price increases across different cost categories in the commercial landscaping industry.
-Vehicles, equipment, fertilizer, herbicides, plant material, hardscape materials, and other essential items have become more expensive due to limited supply and high demand.
+Vehicles, equipment, fertilizer, herbicides, plant materials, hardscape materials, and other essential items have become more expensive due to limited supply and high demand.
 To address these issues, managing customer expectations has become crucial.

 Clients who are flexible and open to substitutions may face fewer difficulties, while those with specific preferences may experience longer waiting times.
-One positive development is the growing trend of using native plants, which can help alleviate some of the supply chain issues by reducing reliance on scarce or hard-to-obtain non-native species.
+One positive development is the growing trend of using native plants, which can help alleviate some supply chain issues by reducing reliance on scarce or hard-to-obtain non-native species.

-π¦ Higher Part Delivery Times
+πŸ“¦ Higher Part Delivery Times

 During a recession, businesses may experience reduced demand and tighter budgets.
 This can lead to decreased inventory levels and delayed shipments from suppliers.

-π High Competition
+🏁 High Competition

 In a recession, competition in the landscaping industry tends to intensify as companies vie for a shrinking pool of projects.
 Clients may be more price-sensitive and seek cost-effective options, leading to increased competition based on pricing.
 To stand out from the competition, landscaping businesses may need to adjust their pricing strategies, focus on value-added services, or explore niche markets.

-π³ Exhausting Credit Lines
+πŸ’³ Exhausting Credit Lines

 During an economic downturn, businesses may face reduced access to credit as financial institutions tighten lending criteria.